niklasnson/0x68k.github.io/_posts/2025-09-07-retrospective.md

 I am now struggling with a complication of my diabetes that in the worst case scenario will take my sight.
 I have undergone several different procedures but nothing has so far stopped the bleeding and the damage that risks damaging the macula and with it my sight.
 What feels a little reassuring is that my right eye is in better condition than my left.

-But I also notice that when you go through a crisis, you come with new strengths and ways of dealing with stress and anxiety.
+But I also notice that when you go through a crisis, you come out with new strengths and ways of dealing with stress and anxiety.

 I have definitely learned more about myself through these feelings.